joaosnet/bot-preezao/README.md

 To get started with the project, you will need to have the following prerequisites:

-- Prezão Free application installed
+- Prezão Free Android application installed
 - WSA tool installed
 - Jupyter Notebook installed
 - or VS code with Jupyter Notebook extension installed